hasura/ndc-spec/specification/src/specification/schema/collections.md

-# Tables
+# Collections

-The schema should define the metadata for any _tables_ which can be queried using the query endpoint, or mutated using the mutation endpoint.
+The schema should define the metadata for any _collections_ which can be queried using the query endpoint, or mutated using the mutation endpoint.

-Each table is defined by its name, any table [arguments](../queries/arguments.md), the [object type](./object-types.md) of its rows, and some additional metadata related to permissions and constraints.
+Each collection is defined by its name, any collection [arguments](../queries/arguments.md), the [object type](./object-types.md) of its rows, and some additional metadata related to permissions and constraints.

-To describe a table, add a [`TableInfo`](../../reference/types.md#tableinfo) structure to the `tables` field of the schema response.
+To describe a collection, add a [`CollectionInfo`](../../reference/types.md#collectioninfo) structure to the `collections` field of the schema response.

 ## Requirements